Simen Juklerød

-Simen Kristiansen Juklerød (born 18 May 1994) is a Norwegian football midfielder who plays for Vålerenga.
+Simen Kristiansen Juklerød (born 18 May 1994) is a Norwegian professional footballer who plays as a midfielder for Belgian Pro League club Sint-Truiden.

 Club career

 He started his youth career in IL Jutul, but joined Bærum SK at the age of ten.
 He progressed to the junior team and attended Dønski Upper Secondary School in Bærum's own training class.
 He broke into the senior team in 2013, and featured in the 2015 Norwegian First Division which ended with relegation.
 After the season, he was signed by first-tier club Vålerenga.
 He made his Norwegian Premier League debut in March 2016, playing one half against Sogndal.
 On 17 July 2018 Juklerød signed for Belgium side Royal Antwerp.

 On 31 August 2022, Juklerød returned to Vålerenga and signed a contract for the term of 4.5 years.

+On 16 January 2025, Simen returned to Belgium and joined Sint-Truiden.